chanced/transcode/README.md

-# transcode is a yaml/json conversion library
+# transcode is markup language conversion library

-transcode encodes yaml into json and vice versa while preserving the order and structure of the data.
+transcode is a go library that will convert markup languages (currently JSON and YAML) from one form to another.

+## Motivation

+While it is possible to decode JSON as YAML, doing so comes with caveats.
+YAML is a superset of JSON and so unmarshaling a YAML object into `interface{}` will result in `map[interface{}]interface{}`.
+When you need to work with the raw data or would like to work with JSON Schema, this can be problematic.

+Encoding JSON as YAML is easily accomplishable with standard tooling.
+However, this library will be much faster than marshaling the JSON, unmarshaling into `interface{}`, and then remarshaling as YAML.
+It also provides some very minimal formatting.

+There are some drawbacks to using transcode though:

--   aliases are not supported
+-   YAML aliases are not supported
+-   All keys are converted to strings when transcoding into YAML
--   comments are obviously lost
+-   YAML comments are obviously lost

-Please feel free to open issues or contribute if you feel so inclined.

 ## License